-Suggestions for Safety at Home for Older Adults
+Suggestions for Safety at Home for Seniors

-A majority of older adults prefer to find ways to live independently at home rather than move to a new location when their faculties become impaired.
+A majority of seniors prefer to find ways to live independently at home rather than move to a new location when their faculties become impaired.
 For loved ones, this can be a major cause of concern.
 While people and their family situations come in all shapes and sizes, there are some basic steps that should be considered to make the home continue to be a safe, comfortable environment.

 Some Remodeling Considerations